 Vertical Incision – Also known as the lollipop incision, this pattern involves an incision around the border of the areola and a vertical incision down the middle portion of the breast between the areola and the breast crease.
 This is the most common type of incision pattern for a breast lift and can be effective for mild to moderate sagging.
 Although this pattern places an incision directly on the breast, it is limited to the lower border of the breast and typically heals with an acceptable scar.

 Anchor Incision – The anchor incision is also referred to as the inverted “T” or Wise pattern.
 The incision goes around the border of the areola and down the middle of the breast to the crease, like a lollipop incision.
 However, another incision follows the breast crease, so the pattern resembles an anchor or an inverted “T”.
 This incision is reserved for patients with significant sagging and often used when the lift is combined with a small reduction in breast volume.

 With a variety of incisions to choose from, breast lift surgery can be customized to the unique needs and desired results of each individual patient.
 You and Dr. Andrews will work together to determine the best incision pattern for you based on your anatomy and specific goals for breast rejuvenation.
-To learn more about this procedure or other options in breast surgery, please contact the staff at Physician’s Clinic of Iowa Plastic Surgery today.
+To learn more about this procedure or other options in breast surgery, please contact the staff at Dr. Andrews Plastic Surgery today.